devonartis/aws-ml-detection-workshop/README.md

+## Using ML with SageMaker and GuardDuty to Identify Anomalous Traffic
-## Scalable, Automated Anomaly Detection with Amazon GuardDuty and SageMaker
+(Formerly: Scalable, Automated Anomaly Detection with Amazon GuardDuty and SageMaker)

 This workshop shows how you can use an IP-based machine learning algorithm with Amazon SageMaker to augment and enrich findings from AWS Security services such as Amazon GuardDuty.
 You'll learn how to load the notebook in SageMaker, train the model, and score findings to determine abnormality of the activity.